Skip to Content

 • Up to $10,000 in fines

-• License suspension between 180 days to 2 years
+• License suspension between 180 days and 2 years

 Effects of an Austin DWI Conviction